pietrobernard/jetson-nano-stuff/README.md

 mkdir install
 mkdir build && cd build
 ```
-Now, go inside the `rmm/cmake/Modules` and edit the `SetGPUArchs.cmake` file at line 17, adding "53" to the list of supported architectures.
+Now, even if `rmm/cmake/Modules/SetGPUArchs.cmake` file, at line 17, does not contain "53" in the list of supported architectures, it doesn't matter because we're going to force it:
 ```bash
 # now force the compilation for the current arch only (53)
 cmake -DCMAKE_INSTALL_PREFIX=${PWD}/../install -DCMAKE_CUDA_ARCHITECTURES="" ..
 make -j2
 make install
 ```
-And, as usual, move it to the `${CONDA_PREFIX}` folders.
 Then, install also the python module.
 Go in the `rmm/python` folder.
 The `setup.py` file needs a little editing since, as you may expect, CUDA for the Tegra SoC is a little different.

 + go at line 56 and add below the following:
   ```python